P0303

 - 2 Ignition inspection

-- 3 Bank 2 fuel trim if lean codes present
+- 3 Bank 2 fuel trim if lean codes are present

-- 2 We isolate cylinder 3 before quoting parts.
+- 2 We isolate cylinder 3 on live data before quoting parts.

 - What does P0303 mean?